How can fire help us create healthy Country? And what kind of fire? Used when, how and by whom?

 Together we want to enhance biodiversity, build community awareness and confidence in the use of fire, support new land holder skills, address community safety, and support Djaara in increasing their capacity to apply Djandak Wi to public and private land.
 A big agenda!

 The project will be structured around three on-Country workshops to be held from May through to July (or later depending on the season).
 Each event will be a pre-booked COVID Safe event.
 The area proposed is the southern section of the Bruce’s Track planned burn in the Muckleford Forest.

 - Workshop 1 – Understanding the need to burn.
 Looking at the land from Djaara and western ecological perspectives.
 What are the values here, and what are the concerns?
 Held on-Country.
-NEW DATE: weekend day in March 2022.
+NEW DATE: Saturday 28 May, 10am to 3pm or 4pm.
 Location will be confirmed after booking.

 - Workshop 2 – Right way fire: Undertaking one or a series of small cultural burns.
 The timing will be determined by the conditions.
 Likely April-May 2022 date to be confirmed based on conditions.

 - Workshop 3 – Learning through yarning: Afterwards a chance to learn, share experiences and outcomes, and setting up for monitoring – held on-Country.
 Likely May-June 2022 – date to be confirmed.

 If you want to attend Workshop 2 – the actual cultural burn, you must attend Workshop 1 and complete Basic Wildfire Awareness, a short online training course (it takes around 3-4 hours) or in-person training – see below.
 When you book for these workshops, you will be asked whether you want to attend online or in-person training, and then you will be contacted with details of how to register.